kilpkonn/msc-thesis/main.typ

 === Second iteration: BFS <second-iter-bfs>
 The second iteration of our algorithm was based on BFS as suggested in @algebraic-foundations-of-proof-refinement.
 However it differs from it by doing the search in the opposite direction.

+To not confuse the directions we use _forward_ when we are constructing term from what we have (working towards the goal) and _backward_  when we work backwards from the goal.
+Forward is also what we as humen generally use when writing programs.
+For example we usually write `x.foo().bar()` left to right (forwards from arguments to goal) instead of right to left (backwards from goal to arguments)

 The algorithm in @algebraic-foundations-of-proof-refinement starts from the target type and starts working backwards from it towards what we already have.
 For example if we have function in scope that takes us to the goal we create new goals for all the arguments of the function, therefore move backwards from the return type towards the arguments.
 Our algorithm however works in the forward direction, meaning that we start from what we have in scope.